drand/drand/DEVELOPMENT.md

 go run ./demo/regression -release ./drand-existing -candidate ./drand-candidate
 ```

-If you want to test your code against the PostgresSQL backend, replace the
+If you want to test your code against the PostgreSQL backend, replace the
 `go run` command above with:

 ```shell